zcstarr/modelcontextprotocol/docs/specification/_index.md

 **Protocol Revision**: 2024-11-05
 {{< /callout >}}

-The Model Context Protocol (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
+[Model Context Protocol](https://modelcontextprotocol.io) (MCP) is an open protocol that enables seamless integration between LLM applications and external data sources and tools.
 Whether you're building an AI-powered IDE, enhancing a chat interface, or creating custom AI workflows, MCP provides a standardized way to connect LLMs with the context they need.

-This specification defines the authoritative protocol requirements based on the TypeScript schema in [schema.ts](https://github.com/modelcontextprotocol/specification/blob/main/schema/schema.ts).
+This specification defines the authoritative protocol requirements, based on the TypeScript schema in [schema.ts](https://github.com/modelcontextprotocol/specification/blob/main/schema/schema.ts).

 For implementation guides and examples, visit [modelcontextprotocol.io](https://modelcontextprotocol.io).

 ## Overview